eh1951/KittyGram/README.md

 # KittyGram
 Image sharing app specifically for cats.
-Developed with PHP.
+Developed with PHP,MySQL and Python.